vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ## IBM Cloud services

-You can configure the following IBM Cloud services from this module:
+You can configure the following IBM Cloud services using this module:

 ### Cloud Object Storage